ntu-hg2051/ntu-hg2051.github.io/index.md

 - [Glossary](glossary.html) -- definitions of some technical terms
 - [Using Visual Studio Code](using-vscode.html) -- a guide to the interface, concepts, and usage of Visual Studio Code

+## Grading Criteria:

+This course is graded with continuous assessment as follows:

+- Assignments -- 40%
+- Group Project -- 20%
+- Mid-term Exam -- 15%
+- Final Exam -- 15%
+- Participation -- 10%

+You may also get 1--5% extra credit (not exceeding 100% in the course) by submitting a contribution (e.g., code or documentation) to an open-source project.
+Contact me for details.

 ## Resources

 - Python -- <https://www.python.org/>